Docly

 Run iftop

-Once installation is done, go to your console and run the iftop command without any arguments to view bandwidth usage of default interface, as shown in the screen shot below.
+Once installation is done, go to your console and run the iftop command without any arguments to view the bandwidth usage of the default interface, as shown in the screenshot below.

 Without additional parameters, iftop will monitor all the inbound and outbound traffic on the default network interface. eg: eth0.